fastnai/fastn-langchain-mcp-samples/README.md

 To extend the functionality:

 1. Modify the `FastnAgent` class in `app.py` to add new features
-2. Add new MCP servers and tools as needed
+2. Add new Fastn MCP servers and tools as needed
 3. Implement additional error handling or tool-specific logic

 ## License